modularcoder/app-movies-search/README.md

 - The search in the data is made against the title, generes and actors
 - The deployment is done to GitHub page
 - The integration and testing is done via Jest

+## Asumption

+- Mobile view is out of scope
+- Movies searching is done against title, actor and genre